xtillion/venmito-template/README.md

 •	Future Work:
 	•	Real-time Data Processing: Integrate with tools like Apache Kafka or Spark Streaming for real-time analytics.
 	•	Enhanced Dashboards: Expand the interactive dashboard with additional filters and drill-down capabilities.
 	•	Further Analysis: Explore additional insights such as fraud detection and personalized recommendations.

+### Acknowledgements on Interactive Dashboard

+While the initial project plan included building an interactive dashboard using Streamlit to provide a user-friendly interface for non-technical users, time constraints prevented me from developing a fully polished dashboard.
+Instead, I have focused on creating comprehensive data analyses and visualizations within Jupyter Notebooks.
+This approach ensures that all key insights are accessible and well-documented.

+In future iterations, I plan to integrate a dedicated Streamlit dashboard that will:
+- Offer an intuitive and interactive user interface.
+- Provide real-time filtering and drill-down capabilities.
+- Enhance data presentation for non-technical stakeholders.

+For now, non-technical users can view the detailed analyses and interactive visualizations by accessing the Jupyter Notebook export (HTML or PDF), which has been carefully styled for clarity.

+Thank you for your understanding!